Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Adaptively Learning Optimal Policies

 \subsection{Simulation Study}

 To evaluate our learning approach above, we conducted a simulation study using data on a sample of clients served by the Santa Clara County Public Defender Office.
-In this example, clients can receive one of three mutually exclusive treatments $a_k$: rideshare assistance, a transit voucher, or no transportation assistance.
-We fix our average per-person budget to \$5 for this simulation, and assume that round-trip rides cost \$5 for every mile between an individual's home address and the main courthouse and back.
-We also limit the client population to white and Vietnamese individuals to reflect the motivating example described in Section~\ref{sec:motivation}.
-The utility of a policy is described by Eq.~\eqref{eq:utility}, where we set $r(x, a, y) = y$ and $\lambda_g = 0.004$.
-This choice yields an oracle policy that balances between maximizing appearances and achieving parity in per-capita expenditure across groups.
+In this example, clients can receive one of three mutually exclusive treatments $a_k$: round-trip rideshare assistance, a transit voucher, or no transportation assistance.
+We fix our budget to \$50,000 and limit our population to 1,000 clients, resulting in an average per-person budget of \$5.
+In line with many government pilot programs, we assume that this funding is dedicated to learning suitable policies, and that our hypothetical public defender would be able to provision separate funding later to operate a more permanent program.
+We set the cost of rides to \$5 per mile.
+We limit the client population to white and Vietnamese individuals to reflect our running example.
+The utility of a policy is described by Eq.~\eqref{eq:utility}, where we set $r(x, a, y) = y$, $f(x, a, y) = c(x, a)$, and $\lambda = 0.0006$.
+This choice yields an oracle policy that balances between maximizing appearances and achieving parity in per-capita spending across groups.
 The data generating process for this population and additional experiment parameters are described in detail in Appendix~\ref{appx:exp_details}.

 We compare our contextual bandit approaches against several baselines.
-First, we compare to an RCT, in which treatment is randomly selected (in accordance with the budget) throughout the entire experiment.
-We also include variations on this approach, where we run an RCT on the first $n$ individuals, and then follow the optimal policy estimated at individual $n$ for the rest of the sample, similar to explore-first strategies.
-We compare all approaches against an oracle that can observe the true expected appearance probabilities.
+First, we compare to non-adaptive random assignment (RA), in which treatment is randomly selected (in accordance with the budget) throughout the entire learning phase.
+The simplicity and versatility of RA makes it a common strategy for learning optimal policies.
+We also include partially adaptive variations on this approach, where we run RA on the first $n$ individuals, and then follow the optimal policy estimated at individual $n$ for the rest of the sample, similar to explore-first strategies.
+We compare all approaches against an oracle that can observe the true appearance probabilities.